-Shopping in Athens
+Shopping in the city center of Athens

-No one is going to blame you, it's a materialistic world out there and everyone knows it.
-Therefore, apart from the natural beauty that is lavishly available in Athens and the historic and cultural attractions, its rich retail market is bound to catch your attention, and for good reason: shopping in Athens is a unique experience, especially if you know where to look for the most original local boutiques.
+No one is going to blame you, it's a materialistic world out there, and everyone knows it.
+Therefore, apart from the natural beauty that is lavishly available in central Athens and the historical and cultural attractions, its rich retail market is bound to catch your attention, and for a good reason: shopping in Athens, Greece is a unique experience, especially if you know where to look for the most original local boutiques.

 Top Beaches Near Athens

-It's safe to say that on Athens’ pros list, its many golden beaches are high up in the ranking.
-Although the Greek islands are the ones that get the most praise for their idyllic beaches and crystal-clear waters, and visitors often forget that Athens is indeed a beautiful seaside city, in only a few kilometers away from the city center, one can enjoy some quality beach time and indulge in the swimming and sunbathing they've dreamed of.
+It's safe to say that its many golden beaches are high up in the ranking on Athens' pros list.
+Although the Greek islands are the ones that get the most praise for their idyllic beaches and crystal-clear waters, and visitors often forget that Athens, Greece is indeed a beautiful seaside city, in only a few kilometers away from the city center, one can enjoy some quality beach time and indulge in the swimming and sunbathing they've dreamed of.

 Parks and Hills of Athens

-Find out about the top 3 green corners for a picnic in Athens and the 3 parks in Athens you should visit and escape the concrete jungle where dreams are made of in a matter of minutes!
-Of course, if you thought we'd leave that here and not tell you about the places where we like to go when we need a break from the hectic city life, you thought wrong!
-Here are our top picks regarding the luscious greenery of Athens:
+Find out about the 3 parks in Athens you should visit and escape the concrete jungle where dreams are made of in minutes!
+Of course, if you thought we'd leave that here and not tell you about the places where we like to go when we need a break from the hectic city life of Athens, you thought wrong and we are very offended!

 The National Garden